censorship-no/ceno-docs/user-manual/en/concepts/how.md

 [Uniform Resource Locator]: https://en.wikipedia.org/wiki/Uniform_Resource_Locator

 Ouinet looks for the content in a different way.
 It uses an index not unlike that of a book: in Ouinet's **distributed cache index** you look up the whole URL of the content and get a list of clients holding a copy of it.
-The index itself is distributed, with clients in charge of announcing which content they have to others.
+The index itself is distributed, with clients in charge of announcing what content they have to others.
 Actually, only a *hint* on each URL is announced, so that someone spying your device's traffic cannot tell which content you have, but someone looking for a particular content can follow the hints towards your client.

 > **Technical note:** One way the index is implemented is using [BitTorrent][]'s [Distributed Hash Table][] (DHT) to get the addresses (IP and port) of the clients with the content.
 The DHT uses a [Cryptographic hash function][] to compute the table key from the content's URL and some other parameters as the injector key (see below), so that several indexes can coexist.
 >
-> Also, the CENO Browser does not announce the URL of every single resource it holds: with any modern page having tens or hundreds of components (images, style sheets, scripts…), that would cause a lot of traffic.
+> Also, the CENO Browser does not announce the URL of every single resource it holds: with any modern page having tens or hundreds of components (images, style sheets, scripts…), that would create a lot of traffic.
 Instead, resources are grouped under the URL of the page pulling them, and only that URL is announced.
 This is done with the help of an *ad hoc* browser extension (described later on).

 [Cryptographic hash function]: https://en.wikipedia.org/wiki/Cryptographic_hash_function
 [BitTorrent]: https://en.wikipedia.org/wiki/BitTorrent
 [Distributed Hash Table]: https://en.wikipedia.org/wiki/Distributed_hash_table

-Clients offering some particular content over the distributed cache are said to be **seeding** it or to be their *seeders* (these terms come from the P2P file sharing world).
+Clients offering some particular content over the distributed cache are said to be **seeding** it or to be their *seeders* (these terms come from the P2P file-sharing world).
 Going back to our example scenario, there are two clients seeding some content.
-Unfortunately, one is seeding content *Y* and the other one content *Z*, so your client would find no entries for content *X* in the distributed cache index, as depicted below.
+Unfortunately, one is seeding content *Y* and the other one content *Z*, so your client would find no entries for content *X* in the distributed cache index, as depicted below:

 ![Figure: Content not found in the distributed cache](images/user-flow-1.svg)

-Fortunately, Ouinet offers a way to retrieve such content and furthermore make it available to other clients on the distributed cache.
-Please read on to know how.
+Fortunately, Ouinet offers a way to retrieve such content and furthermore make it available to other clients in the distributed cache.
+Please read on to learn how.

 ## Sharing new content

 ### Proxies on steroids

-In Ouinet, there is a special kind of proxy servers called **injectors** which sit in the (hopefully) free side of the Internet and try very hard to stay reachable in spite of certain blocking measures:
+In Ouinet, there are special kinds of proxy servers called **injectors** which sit in the (hopefully) free side of the Internet and try very hard to stay reachable despite blocking measures:

-  - First of all, connections between clients and injectors are encrypted (using standard SSL/TLS like in HTTPS) to avoid attackers from identifying injectors by eavesdropping traffic.
+  - First of all, connections between clients and injectors are encrypted (using standard SSL/TLS like in HTTPS) to avoid attackers from identifying injectors by eavesdropping on web traffic.

     By the way, injector certificates are shipped in the CENO Browser, allowing it to detect attackers trying to impersonate injectors.
   - If encryption was not sufficient, connections to injectors can use special obfuscation techniques (like I2P and Tor's Pluggable Transports) to make identification even more difficult.